darbyluv2code/fullstack-angular-and-springboot/bonus-content/ecommerce-project/01-display-category-name-in-product-list-grid/01-display-category-name-in-product-list-grid.md

 Here is the development process

 1. Update route and add parameter
-2. Update routeLink to include the category name
+2. Update routerLink to include the category name
 3. Update component to read the category name
 4. Update the list-grid HTML file to bind to category name